 - The loss of Aliso Canyon and quick deployment of storage assets points out both the challenges and creative solutions in solving local capacity issues

-- The California Demand Response Auction Mechanism is opening the wholesale market for the first time to aggregated DR from distributed energy resources
+- The California Demand Response Auction Mechanism is opening the wholesale market for the first time to aggregated distributed resources from distributed energy resources

 - Planners are for the first time trying to establish multiyear resource adequacy requirements, with the potential for revised flexible capacity requirements that could affect wind, solar, and gas power projects

-This year’s California Energy Summit will bring policymakers together with utility, independent power producers, energy storage, and finance executives to provide the latest information on the opportunities and threats in California, and discuss potential strategies for the future.
+This year’s California Energy Summit brought policymakers together with utility, independent power producers, energy storage, and finance executives to provide the latest information on the opportunities and threats in California, and discussed potential strategies for the future.